des4maisons/til/til.md

+* "Strategy" is a general plan for how you will acheive something.
+"Tactics" refers to the specifics of the many activities you may need to do to execute that strategy.
+Strategy happens before battle, tactics are implemented during.
 * Bind mounting lets you mount the same filesystem at 2 different spots
 * In ruby, you can do a set-like difference of arrays like this:
     ```ruby